0xCoolAnon/Jom-Belajar-CTF/README.md

 </p>

 # What is the Jom Belajar CTF 🚩 ?
-Announced under the name "Jom Belajar CTF" is a word from Malay which are Jom = Let's, Belajar = Learn, CTF = Capture the Flag.
+The term "Jom Belajar CTF" is an acronym for the Malay words "Jom" (meaning "let's"), "Belajar" (meaning "learn"), and "CTF" (meaning "capture the flag").

 After months of preparation, and a couple of days, Jom Belajar CTF finally took place at the end of November 2022 (expected).

-Jom Belajar CTF is an unique platform to learning hacking, which CTFs are a great starting point.
-They call for a lot of time and effort, but the payoff is great, and you learn a lot.
-If you are unfamiliar with Capture-the-flag, this platfrom serves as a primer.
-Typically, there are two types of CTF: Jeopardy and Attack-defense.
+Jom Belajar CTF give opportunity to learn hacking skills in an engaging and fun environment by participating in a Capture the Flag competition.
+They are time-consuming and demanding, but they are extremely beneficial.
+This platform explains the basics of Capture the Flag for those who have never played the game before.
+Most Capture the Flag games fall into one of two categories: Jeopardy or Attack-defense.

 ## How many levels are there?
-There are 20 levels in total.
-Further, the levels are separated into beginner and advanced categories, which contains categories from web exploitaion, binary exploitation, forensics, reverse engineering, and cryptography.
+Totally, there are 20 levels to complete.
+Web exploitaion, binary exploitation, forensics, reverse engineering, and cryptography are just some of the topics covered across both the beginner and advanced levels.

 ## What do learners receive?
 - Unique perks/utilities for specific hacking activities.